Fr0sT-Brutal/awesome-pascal/README.md

 * [IDE Fix Pack](http://andy.jgknet.de/blog/ide-tools/ide-fix-pack) is a collection of unofficial bug fixes and performance optimizations for the RAD Studio IDE, Win32/Win64 compiler and Win32 debugger.
 IDE Fix Pack is an IDE plugin for RAD Studio 2009-XE6 that fixes IDE bugs at runtime.
 All changes are done in memory.
 No files on disk are modified.
 None of your projects are modified or benefit from the IDE Fix Pack other than being compiled faster.
 Only the IDE gets the fixes and optimizations.
 // *Supports all RAD Studio versions since 2007.
 Removes lots of annoying bugs that EBMT haven't fixed for years.
 Yay!*

+* [GExperts](https://sourceforge.net/projects/gexperts) is a free set of tools built to increase the productivity of Delphi and C++Builder programmers by adding several features to the IDE.
+GExperts is developed as Open Source software and we encourage user contributions to the project.
+Grep search and replace supporting unicode files, DFMs, etc; Automatically rename components, insert text macros, open recent files; Easily backup your projects, with custom additional file lists; Keep nested lists of favorite files for quick access; Track dependencies between units in your project; Quickly jump to any procedure in the current unit; And much, much more...

+* [CnWizards](https://github.com/cnpack) is a Free Plug-in Tool Set for Delphi/C++ Builder/CodeGear RAD Studio to Improve Development Efficiency.